danielbayerlein/git-pick/README.md

 git-pick [options] <commit> <branches...>
 ```

-## Options
+### Options

 ```
--b, --new-branch creates a new feature branch for each given branch -p, --pull       fetches the changes from the remote branch, before cherry-pick the commit
+-b, --new-branch Creates a new feature branch for each given branch -p, --pull       Fetches the changes from the remote branch, before cherry-pick the commit
 ```

 ## Contributing